diwasrimal/songs/README.md

 Specify ffmpeg audio quality to use when converting the audio with `-x`.
-Insert a value between 0 (best) and 10 (worst) for VBR or a specific bitrate like 128K (default 5)
+Insert a value between 0 (best) and 10 (worst) for VBR or a specific bit rate like 128K (default 5)

 - `--embed-thumbnail `
 Embed thumbnail in the audio or video as cover